 Another ancient town that has literally built city upon city.
 We stayed at some old hotel in Mexico—looks like it was from a swankier 1920s era—and spent the day wandering Guadalajara and traveling to nearby Tequila for some, well, Tequila.

-I wrote two songs that ended up on Grand Old Grizzly’s first album while in Guadalajara (Morning and Approaching Cars).
+I wrote two songs that ended up on the first Grand Old Grizzly album while in Guadalajara (Morning and Approaching Cars).
 I could have stayed and kept on writing.
 Approaching Cars was almost completely written in my head while comparing Palomas at La Meastranza in Downtown Guadalajara.

 A little island (really just a couple rocks) in the middle of the Mediterranean with its own language and a completely bilingual population.
 You could cover Malta in a day, but would miss out on so much.
 I spent a month there exploring the island and making friends.